smolinde/HW11_SE_WS_2021_SMOLINDE/README.md

 I just added this line with the nano editor because I like the nano editor and nobody can change my mind! :D

 # develop branch
-Here appears the magic.
-THe user will never know and this branch will stay for him a mystery!
+This change was made for a fancy screenshot!